hyperknot/openfreemap/README.md

 ## Changelog

+##### v0.1

-v0.1 - everything works.
-1 server for tile gen, 2 servers for HTTP host. <- we are here!
+Everything works.
+1 server for tile gen, 2 servers for HTTP host.
+Load-balancing script is running in a read-only mode.

 ## Attribution